 Vegan cherry almond coffee cake is a delicious way to enjoy the cherry season.
 The cake is swirled with cherry preserves and topped with fresh cherries, a crumb topping, and toasted almond slivers.
 Enjoy this decadent vegan breakfast this weekend.

-I was originally going to top this vegan cherry cake off with a baked-in cream cheese layer.
-But I worried about how it would cook.
+I was originally going to top this vegan cherry coffee cake with a baked-in cream cheese layer.
+But I worried it would melt during the cooking process.